Efficient Diffusion Models for Vision: A Survey: Strategies for Efficient Diffusion Models

-\textbf{3-} Score Matching Networks or SDEs Design: The score network may be used to create an ODE ("scoring-based diffusion ODE") for evaluating precise probability \cite{CLD, SDB}.
+The score network may be used to create an ODE ("scoring-based diffusion ODE") for evaluating precise probability \cite{CLD, SDB}.
 They simulate the distribution of data by matching a parameterized score network with first-order data score functions.
 The gradient of the log-likelihood concerning the random variable x is defined as the score.

 The purpose of score-matching is to reduce the difference between $p textdata$ and $p textdata$ by optimizing the Fisher divergence.
 It has been used in medical applications such as low-dose computed tomography (LDCT), resulting in a low signal-to-noise ratio (SNR) and potential impairment of diagnostic performance.
 The Diffusion Probability Model for Conditional Noise Reduction (DDPM) has been shown to improve LDCT noise reduction performance with encouraging results at high computational efficiency.
 Especially considering the high sampling cost of the original DDPM model, the fast ordinary differential equation (ODE) solver can be scaled for greatly improved sampling efficiency.
 Experiments \cite{xia2022low} show that accelerated DDPM can achieve 20X speedup without degrading image quality.